pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/projects-and-stacks.md

 ## Deleting a Stack

-Deleting a stack removes the stack entirely from the Pulumi Service, along with all of its update history.
+Deleting a stack removes the stack entirely from the Pulumi Cloud, along with all of its update history.

 To delete a stack: